Environmental and cultural resources review for Water Quality Program agreements

 Inadvertent Discovery Plan (IDP)

 For all projects involving ground disturbing activities, an IDP is required in the event of an unanticipated discovery of human remains, and/or historic or prehistoric resources.
-Your IDP is required onsite, at all times.
-Also, the IDP must be uploaded to our Ecology Administration of Grants and Loans (EAGL) system and a copy provided to your Ecology Project Manager.
+An IDP is non-discretionary; it is part of the Agency Grant and Loan Terms Conditions.
+Your IDP is required on-site, separated from other documents.
+The IDP must be uploaded to our Ecology Administration of Grants and Loans (EAGL) system and a copy provided to your Ecology Project Manager.